 The Company may pay distributions in excess of its taxable net investment income.
 This excess would be a tax-free return of capital in the period and reduce the shareholder's tax basis in its shares.
-The cumulative amount is disclosed on the Consolidated Statements of Assets and Liabilities as distributions in excess of taxable net investment income are \$16,733,543 and \$15,675,925 as of March 31, 2015 and December 31, 2014, respectively.
+The cumulative amount is disclosed on the Consolidated Statements of Assets and Liabilities as distributions in excess of taxable net investment income.
+Cumulative distributions in excess of taxable net investment income are \$16,733,543 and \$15,675,925 as of March 31, 2015 and December 31, 2014, respectively.